justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

     } %}
 {% endcontentLayout %}

-For Next 13 and below, we recommend using [PIE Web Components](/engineers/web-components/) only for client side components.
+You can use [PIE Web Components](/engineers/web-components/) for Next 13 or earlier versions if you don't need SSR.
 If you need to render components on the server (SSR), [Snacks](https://snacks.takeaway.com/portal/) is the best library for you.

+We recommend updating to Next 14 if you would like to use our latest Web Components.

 ### Vue and Nuxt 2